PamelaLunaDev/Progamming_Skills_Portfolio/01. Coding Is Cool/README.md

 - Understand basic structure of a C++ program.

 ## Academic Integrity Note
-I use ChatGPT to study and understand the task requirements, especially the rule about using only one `cout`.
+I use ChatGPT as a study support tool, mainly to review content, clarify doubts, and correct typing errors.
-After learning the concepts, I adapted and wrote the **final version** of the code myself.
+After learning and understanding the concepts, **I independently** developed and wrote the **final version** of the code.

 ## Author